-Due to Covid-19, Winter 2020 grading is as follows: Faculty will continue to record letter grades, but students will receive either a “P” (Pass) or “NRC” (No Record Covid) grade for A-E graded courses.
-The grade cut-off for a “P” will be the same as the traditional grade minimum for students to receive course credit, which is a C-.
+Covid-19 Winter 2020 grading was as follows: Faculty continued to record letter grades, but students received either a “P” (Pass) or “NRC” (No Record Covid) grade for A-E graded courses.
+The grade cut-off for a “P” was the same as the traditional grade minimum for students to receive course credit, which is a C-.

 Student Review of Their Imaged Student Folder